ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 * No one has a shared reference to `Cell`'s inner value
 * `Cell` cannot be shared between threads

 So why is `Cell` useful? `Cell` provides the ability to pass multiple shared refernces to a single value.
 Imagine a graph where multiple nodes have access to a single shared value.
-Your program is single-thread, so you know that only one node will be mutating the value at any point in time. `Cell` allows multiple nodes to mutate that value in `safe` Rust.
-Now that we understand what `Cell` is, let's try implementing it ourselves:
+Your program is single-threaded, so you know that only one node will be mutating the value at any point in time. `Cell` allows multiple nodes to mutate that value in `safe` Rust.

+Now that we understand what `Cell` is, let's try implementing it ourselves.
 We can start with a basic API for the `Cell` struct:
 ```rust
 pub struct Cell<T> {
   value: T